kmlv/MoneyPolitics/README.md

 Control parameters for MoneyPolitics
 """

+doc = """"
+Control parameters for MoneyPolitics
+"""

 task_endowments = [125, 80, 40, 25, 25, 15, 15, 15, 9]

 # Because oTree doesn't let us work with the multiple checkbox multiple choiice widget, we are going to create a list